-- 25) Refer to Figure 2-3.
+- 25) Refer to Figure 2.3.
 Sergio Vignetto raises cattle and llamas on his land.
-A portion of his land is more suitable for raising cattle, and the other portion is better suited for raising llamas.
-Which of the graphs in Figure 2-3 represent his production possibilities frontier?
+Half the land is more suitable for raising cattle and half the land is better suited for raising llamas.
+Which of the graphs in Figure 2.3 represent his production possibilities frontier?

 - A) Graph A

 - B) Graph B

 - C) Graph C

 - D) either Graph A or Graph C

 - E) either Graph B or Graph C